RicoSuter/Namotion.Reflection/README.md

 ## Contextual and cached types

+Inheritance hierarchy:

+- CachedType
+    - ContextualType
+	    - ContextualParameterInfo
+	    - ContextualMemberInfo
+		    - ContextualPropertyInfo
+			- ContextualFieldInfo

+Behavior:

+- Each `CachedType` instance is cached per `Type`, `ParameterInfo` or `MemberInfo`.
+- Contextual and type attributes are evaluated only once and then cached for higher performance.
+- If the original `Type` is `Nullable<T>` then `T` is unwrapped and stored in the `Type` property - the original type can be accessed with the `OriginalType`.

 ### Nullability reflection (C# 8)

 With the `ContextualType` class you can reflect on the nullability of properties, fields, method parameters and return types which will be available when compiling with the C# 8 compiler with the Nullable Reference Types feature enabled.